 ComCo often uses settlements to conclude cases.
-Moreover, ComCo goes into hybrid procedures, i.e. settles the case with only some of the undertakings and concludes the investigation against the rest of the undertakings that did not settle in a contentious procedure.
+Moreover, ComCo often uses hybrid procedures, i.e. settles the case with only some of the undertakings and concludes the investigation against the rest of the undertakings that did not settle in a contentious procedure.
 ComCo may decide in some cases to conclude the procedure against the settling parties and to continue the contentious procedure against the non-settling parties.
 It may also decide, however, to decide against the settling and non-settling parties at the same time.
+The latter has become more frequent recently.